Skip to main content

 Enter this URL in Nango as the Authorization server’s URL.

-The Username you use for JWT must belong to a user who has one of the profiles you selected in Manage Profiles above.
+The Username you use for JWT must belong to a user who has one of the profiles you selected in Selected Profiles above.
 To find a valid username:

 1. In Salesforce, go to Setup.